awsdocs/amazon-eks-user-guide/doc_source/pod-id-abac.md

 EKS Pod Identity can't add additional custom tags to the `AssumeRole` action that it performs\.
 However, tags that you apply to the IAM role are always available though the same format: `${aws:PrincipalTag/` followed by the key, for example `${aws:PrincipalTag/MyCustomTag}`\.

 **Note**
 Tags added to the session through the `sts:AssumeRole` request take precedence in the case of conflict\.
+For example, say that:
-For example, assume that Amazon EKS adds a key `eks-cluster-name` and value `my-cluster` to the session when EKS assumes the customer role\.
-Then assume that you added an `eks-cluster-name` tag to the IAM role with value `my-own-cluster`\.
-In this case, the former takes precedence and value for the `eks-cluster-name` tag will be `my-cluster`\.
+Amazon EKS adds a key `eks-cluster-name` and value `my-cluster` to the session when EKS assumes the customer role and You add an `eks-cluster-name` tag to the IAM role with the value `my-own-cluster`\.
+In this case, the former takes precedence and the value for the `eks-cluster-name` tag will be `my-cluster`\.